 Each week you’ll find new content that will challenge you to get off the boat, to tear down strongholds, to detoxify your mind, to activate some spiritual truths, or to put your hope and trust in Jesus alone.
-There’s already enough posted for you to open new taps of abundance in your life.

 This is a question that has always tormented Christians: many wonder if God will “disown” them if they continue to sin after they have accepted Jesus as their Savior and Lord.
 Not knowing if they have the assurance of their salvation, they are handicapped in their Christian walk and very often fail to reach the abundance land that Jesus died for them to have.

 Satan is constantly trying to undermine us.
 If he loses a person to Jesus, he will do his best to render him ineffective as a light by making him feel insecure about his salvation.
 Satan has even succeeded in having theologians disagree on the assurance of salvation for centuries: some vehemently argue that we can never lose our salvation once we have been saved while others strongly advocate the opposite.
 How can we then be confident about our salvation and effective as ambassadors of Jesus on earth?

 Let’s therefore address in some depth here this fundamental question: can a Christian lose his salvation?
 The definite answer is no, he cannot.
 However, he can forfeit his salvation and therefore end up being permanently quarantined in hell.
 How can this be possible?
 For a simple reason.
 When we accept Jesus as our Lord and Savior, we receive the assurance of our salvation as long as we hold onto our “ticket” to heaven.
 Salvation is a free gift (Romans 6:23) and is received by faith only (Ephesians 2:8-9), and when we receive it, we are commanded to become sanctified.
 (Romans 6:22)